-In your first lesson, you will discover why Excel 2013 is such a powerful and user-friendly charting tool.
-To you, a workbook's numbers might tell an interesting story.
-But to others, that story might not be quite so obvious—they might just see plain old numbers.
+In your first lesson, you will discover why Excel 2016 is such a powerful charting tool.
+To you, a workbook's numbers might tell an interesting story; to others, that story may not be obvious.
 You will learn how to choose the right chart for your story and then how to create, format, and edit your chart.

 This lesson continues exploring Excel's charting options—this time looking at the lesser-known options that are available to you.
 Even though they may not be well-known, these options can add tremendous value to your worksheets in the right situations.

 Working with data in Excel can be quite easy when you know about the tools that are available in a table format.
 One of these great tools is the Auto Filter command.
 This lesson will teach you how to use Auto Filter to limit your table information to just the records you want.

 Learn how to use Solver to solve a complex problem based on the criteria and constraints that you provide it.
 You'll also explore in detail how to create all three types of Sparklines, as well as formatting options for each and gain the skills to create dashboard-like mini charts sure to make you the envy of your office.